Mark's Hardware Support Page

 Regarding my Video Spigot (which I no longer have one now), in order to get it to work under Windows 95, I had to install an updated driver which was not made by Creative Labs.
 It was developed by Radius.
 You can grab spigot95.exe here if you like.
 It is a self-extracting ZIP file.
 The reason for this update is that Windows 95 handles the upper memory area between 640K and 1MB differently than Windows 3.X; consequently, using a base memory address in that range with the old Spigot driver would cause a GPF.
 This driver gets around that.
 I would recommend a base memory address of D2000 with this updated driver.
 If you already have the drivers for the Spigot installed, then just copy these file into your C:\WINDOWS\SYSTEM directory to replace the old files.
 If you have not installed the drivers, you can read how with this Creative FAQ.
 Well, I did have a link to one, but looks like it's no longer on Creative's Website.
 If you actually have one of these ancient cards and need help, feel free to email me.

-If you happen to own a Hewlett Packard Scanner (one that uses a SCSI Adapter), and are thinking about getting PC-DVD Encore (or other DVD product for that matter) or if the DVD player quits working after installing a HP Scanner, you might want to look at: HP ScanJet Scanners - DVD or Multi-CD-ROM Drive Quits Working after HP Scanning Software Is Installed.
+If you happen to own a Hewlett Packard Scanner (one that uses a SCSI Adapter), and are thinking about getting PC-DVD Encore (or other DVD product for that matter) or if the DVD player quits working after installing a HP Scanner, you might want to look at: HP ScanJet Scanners - DVD or Multi-CD-ROM Drive Quits Working after HP Scanning Software Is Installed (link removed).

 Maxtor for their 2.0Gig hard-drive I have.
 The performance of the Maxtor is noticeably worse than the Western Digital, but hey, it was free. :) Currently, this drive is in a system I made for my Mom.